Teen Girls And Their Moms Get Candid About Phones And Social Media

 Both girls say they are often tired and that the phone gets in the way of sleep.
 Their mothers try to get them to turn the phones off by 9:30 (Yassiry) or 10 p.m.
 (Bella), but it doesn't always go as planned.

-Bella says that sometimes, having the phone yanked away in the middle of a chat actually causes more anxietyz:
+Bella says that sometimes, having the phone yanked away in the middle of a chat actually causes more anxiety:

 "I would go to bed feeling anxious.
 I could definitely feel an increased heartbeat.
 Knowing that I had, like, left this conversation, that I knew someone was gonna text me where I had to respond to them."